Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Beginning at four weeks of age, the bitch’s milk production begins to slow down just as the puppies’ energy needs increase.
 As the mother dog slowly weans her babies from nursing, they sample solid food in earnest.

-The environmental stimulation impact your puppy’s rate of mental development during this time.
+The environmental stimulation impacts your puppy’s rate of mental development during this time.
 The puppy brain waves look that of an adult dog by about the 50th day, but he’s not yet programmed–that’s your job, and the job of his mom and siblings.
 Weaning typically is complete by week eight.

 puppy development